 Balancing the Chemical Equation: Fe₂O₃ + CO → Fe + CO₂

 This article will guide you through the process of balancing the chemical equation Fe₂O₃ + CO → Fe + CO₂, explaining the steps involved and the underlying chemical principles.
 Understanding how to balance chemical equations is fundamental to mastering stoichiometry and predicting the outcome of chemical reactions.
 This seemingly simple equation provides a perfect example of the importance of mass conservation in chemical reactions.
-We will explore the systematic approach to balancing this equation, discuss the reaction itself, and answer frequently asked questions.
+We will explore the systematic approach to balancing this equation, discuss the reaction itself, and answer frequently asked questions And it works..

 Introduction to Balancing Chemical Equations